tionis/glyph.janet/README.md

 # Glyph
 > NOTICE: This tool is in a very early alpha state and is still being designed.
+> WARNING: Before you use this tool, please understand the Security Implications listed in [SECURITY.md](SECURITY.md)

 Glyph is a command line tool that manage your personal files for you using "collections" that implement their own managment commands.
 A few examples for such collection scripts can be found in the examples directory.
 The integrated wiki module helps you in managing a markdown-based personal knowledge base and is designed to be used with a commandline editor like vim (the author uses neovim in combination with vimwiki).